tdaff/automation/docs/README.md

 # faps-doc #

-Documentation for the faps software pacakge.
-That software is kept [elsewhere](https://bitbucket.org/tdaff/automation) and this documentation may, or may not, be up to date.
+Documentation for the `faps` software package.

 ### Use Me ###

-* Standard Sphinx documentation
+* Mostly standard Sphinx documentation
-* Make sure you have Sphinx installed
+* Make sure you have a fairly up to date Sphinx installed
+* Requires `sphinxcontrib.bibtex`, and a copy of the `faps` source in the parent directory.
-* Run `make html` (or whatever you want)
+* Run `make html` (or run `make` to see which formats are available)

 ### Who do I talk to? ###